When Women Lost the Vote: A Revolutionary Story, 1776 – 1807

 Although New Jersey ultimately restricted the vote to propertied white men in 1807, women’s fight for equality did not end there.
 Rather, that earlier Revolutionary fight became a rallying cry as another generation of women took up the mantle of the suffrage movement decades later.

 When Women Lost the Vote is an inspiring story that will explore how the American Revolution shaped women’s political opportunities and activism and will encourage visitors to reconsider their understanding of the timeline of women’s history in America.
 It is also a cautionary tale about one of America’s first voting rights crises.

-Featuring original objects including textiles, manuscripts, furniture, and art, as well as interactive elements and scenic environments, the exhibition will bring to life the forgotten stories of the women who first pioneered the vote.
+Featuring original objects including textiles, manuscripts, and works of art, the exhibition will bring to life the forgotten stories of the women who first pioneered the vote.